mohammedhank91/kind_terraform/README.md

-# Deploy Kubernetes Locally Using Kind & Terraform
+# My Kubernetes Infrastructure Repository

 This repository contains the Terraform configuration files and scripts to set up a Kubernetes infrastructure with Kind and deploy an Nginx Ingress Controller using Helm.